 Good family history forms should help you to delve beyond the birth, marriage and death dates of each of your ancestors.
 You can get a real feel for their time on earth by recording their personal milestones in chronological order on a biographical outline form.

-The family history forms that you can download above are my favourite way of recording genealogical details because I can see the life of one of my forebears unfold with each new snippet of information added.
+These family history forms are my favourite way of recording genealogical details because I can see the life of one of my forebears unfold with each new snippet of information added.
 In effect, they are a timeline for each name on my family tree.

 Although I normally use pen or ballpoint when completing genealogy forms, I prefer pencil when I'm filling in a biographical outline.